About The Millennium Method!

 The on-line tutor allows students to print their own practice booklet of over 250 tutorial pages.

 There are over 350 individual exercise and 350 520 individual video reference files. clearly showing students how to perform the exercises or tunes for each section concisely.

 Over 25,000 words clearly explaining the methods that will see students progressing faster than they thought possible.

-Barry Gray was the Musical Director and Pipe Major of the City Of Blacktown Pipe Band from 1994 – 2006.
+Barry Gray was a memebr of the City of Blacktown Pipe Band (previousley known as St John’sAmbulance Brigade Pipes & Drums) from 1977 and the Musical Director and Pipe Major from 1994 – 2006.
 The band was in Grade 1 for the entire duration of his time as Pipe Major.
 The band also had ‘feeder’ bands in Grade 3, Grade 4 and Juvenile.
 He lead the Blacktown Pipe Band in competitions, in Scotland in 1992, 1995, 1998 and 2006.
 In Indonesia on 9 occasions and New Zealand on 8 occasions.